370: No Such Thing As George Clooney In A Blackcurrant Suit

 But with like quite deliberate, like they're practicing trying to learn it.
 But baby sign is a thing, like you can teach your babies how to sign, right?

-Um, it takes like time and effort, but this is a true story.
-And I keep, I didn't do it with my first one because I couldn't be bothered, but this one now, I was like, right,
+Um, it takes like time and effort, but this is a true story, and I keep I didn't do it with my first song because couldn't be bothered, But this one now, I was like, right,

-Um, in just tell me when you need the toilet.
+in.
+Just tell me when you need a toilet.

-And there's another one, which means I need a poo, which I've forgotten.
-But it can be done.
+And there's another one, which means I need a poo, which I've forgotten, but it can be done.
+I've been told.

-I've been told I'm gonna interview you in six months time and see if you've actually seen me through you'll be interviewing the baby how about that
+I've been told i'm gonna interview you in six months time and see if you've actually seen this through you'll be interviewing the baby how about that

-that is I think you mentioned over email Athena and I've read this thing as well about potty training babies and I actually forgot to go back to it but there are definitely people who don't believe in nappies at all and there's a way of potty training babies where you just kind of let them poo whenever they want to and and you learn when it looks like they're going to poo and then you run them them to the loo, and you never have to use a nappy, which sounds great.
+that is i think you mentioned over email athena and i've read this thing as well about potty training babies and i actually forgot to go back to it but there are definitely people who don't believe in nappies at all and there's a way of potty training babies where you just kind of let them poo whenever they want to and and you learn when it looks like they're going to poo and then you run them to the loo, and you never have to use a nappy, which sounds great.

 There's a bunch of New York mothers who kind of do that, and they say for the first month or two, you do get some poo on your carpet.
-Sounds like a lot of jeopardy.
+Sounds like a lot of jeopardy, yes.

 But then you sort of train the baby to give you a sign when they're going to go to the loo.